 The design aims to foster residential life and campus communities by reducing a large-scale development into finer grain experiences and a warm and people-centric solution.
 All floors are connected by a dramatic vertical street where circulation and socialising all interact in a wonderfully chaotic and unplanned way.

 The buildings form two sweeping arcs, creating strong edges to the campus ‘street’ network and a large central ‘private’ courtyard space.
 A transparent glazed curtain wall for communal spaces and continuous perimeter seating encourages students to informally sit, gather and engage with the buildings and broader campus.
-Inside, a central core balances two equally loaded wings on a typical floorplate, promoting chance encounters between students.
+Inside, a central core rising like a vertical street through the building, balancing two equally loaded wings on a typical floorplate, promoting chance encounters and communal gathering between students.

 A considered palette applied to the facade and interior spaces references the macro to micro of the site’s indigenous landscape, respecting its Australian bush campus context.
 The colour spectrum indicates a progression from the whites, silver and greys of the surrounding eucalypt trunks to the vibrant colours found in the details – greens, pinks and reds in the gum leaves, and burnt oranges in the bark fissures.